Poo-Chi

-Poo-Chi (also Poochi or Poochie), one of the first generations of robopet toys, is a robot dog designed by Samuel James Lloyd and Matt Lucas, manufactured by Sega Toys, and distributed by Tiger Toys.
+Poo-Chi (also Poochi or Poochie), one of the first generations of robopet toys, is a robot dog designed by Samuel James Lloyd and Matt Lucas, manufactured by Sega Toys, and distributed by Tiger Electronics.
 Poo-Chi was released in 2000 and discontinued in 2002.

 History

 Sega Toys' Poo-Chi hit markets on 1 April 2000, with Hasbro's Tiger Electronics distributing the toy in all countries other than Japan and Korea, both of which had the toy distributed directly from Sega Toys instead.
 Retailing at a price of 3,980 yen (then the equivalent of US$38) in Japan and $24.99 in the United States.
 Despite being made for a young child owner instead of older children 8 and up like AIBO, Poo-Chi offered significantly cheaper competition to the AIBO's prices of up to 250,000 yen (then US$2,400).
 At the time, Hasbro's sales in their leading Furby line were slowing since its initial release in 1998 and sales of Star Wars branded merchandise was in decline.
 The Poo-Chi's release was a success, selling over 10 million units worldwide over the span of 8 months since its initial debut.

 Special editions of the Poo-Chi soon sprouted, such as the 102 Dalmatians holiday release of three Poo-Chis resembling the characters Domino, Little Dipper, and Oddball.
 In addition to special editions, an upgraded version, the Super Poo-Chi, and differing breeds of the Poo-Chi were released (all of which could communicate together), along with spin-offs such as the Meow-Chi and the Chirpy-Chi.
 Miniature versions were featured as toys in the McDonald's Happy Meal.

 Poo-Chi stopped selling in 2002, having been replaced by FurReal Friends.

 In 2011, Sega Toys released a new incarnation of Poo-Chi to go alongside the game Wappy Dog.